 It is challenging to have a relationship with a person that has borderline personality disorder (BPD), especially since one of the hallmarks of the disorder is unstable relationships.
-Yet, if your partner has the disorder, you probably want to do everything you can to maintain the relationship when dating someone with BPD.
+Yet, if your partner has the disorder, you probably want to do everything you can to maintain the relationship.
+Learning about BPD and tips for coping with symptoms/behaviors can help you to move toward a happy, functional relationship.

 Ten Tips for a More Stable Relationship